 Wales has taken a different approach from the demand management programme in England.
 A professionally led All Wales Immunoglobulin Strategy Group has been set up and stocks are managed using a national Product Selection Guide.
-Responsible use of immunoglobulin products is very much a priority and should the lead clinician feel that a particular patient requires immunoglobulin, they would be able to commence treatment.
-Immunoglobulin products are managed via the Welsh Blood Service and local blood banks.
+Responsible use of immunoglobulin products is very much a priority, and treatment decisions are clinician-led.
+Immunoglobulin products are managed via the Welsh Blood Service and local blood banks/pharmacies.